-The acquired NMR data are arranged in a 2D like structure, every odd row (1, 3, 5,...) contains the REDOR data set with additional p pulses on channel I (S' experiment), every even row (2, 4, 6,...) contains the corresponding echo experiment (S_0 experiment) with the same evolution period t, after the RAW-Data is processed with the "XF2" command (see Figure 12.2.).
-For further processing you can then either use the function "T1/T2 Relaxation" in the analysis part of Topspin in order to do the integration and/or find the peak maxima of the S_0 and S intensities automatically or use your favorite deconvolution program for data analysis.
+The acquired NMR data are arranged in a 2D like structure, every odd row (1, 3, 5,...) contains the REDOR data set with additional p pulses on channel I (S' experiment), every even row (2, 4, 6,...) contains the corresponding echo experiment (S0 experiment) with the same evolution period t, after the RAW-Data is processed with the XF2 command (see the figure below).
+For further processing you can then either use the function T1/T2 Relaxation in the analysis part of TopSpin in order to do the integration and/or find the peak maxima of the S0 and S' intensities automatically or use your favorite deconvolution program for data analysis.

-Figure 12.2.
-2D data set after "xf2" processing.
+Figure 12.2: 2D data set after "xf2" processing

-In the figure above the data set contains the alternating S' and S_0 experiments
+In the figure above the data set contains the alternating S' and S_0 experiments.

-Figure 12.3.
-T1/T2 Relaxation for further Analysis of the Data Figure and the Analysis Interface
+Figure 12.3: T1/T2 Relaxation for further Analysis of the Data Figure and the Analysis Interface

-If you are going to use topspin you have to choose T1/T2-Relaxation in the Analysis Menu (see Figure 12.3.) to open the graphical interface for the data analysis (Figure 12.3.).
+If you are going to use TopSpin you have to choose T1/T2-Relaxation in the Analysis Menu (see the figure above) to open the graphical interface for the data analysis.

-To begin extract the first spectrum by using the extract slice button and select the desired peak by manual peak picking.
-To save the data use the button shown in Figure 12.4..
+To begin extracting the first spectrum, use the extract slice button and select the desired peak by manual peak picking.
+To save the data press the Save button:

-Figure 12.4.
-Saving Data to Continue to the Relaxation Window preparation will fail (compare Figure 12.5.).
-By clicking OK, topspin will automatically pick all the intensities for your measured REDOR experiments.
+Figure 12.4: Saving Data to Continue to the Relaxation Window

+Now after switching to the relaxation window, TopSpin will show the parameter window which can also be accessed later by clicking the marked button in the upper icon bar (see figure below).
+Here the value for the number of points has to be set to the td2 value and the list file name has to be switched to auto, otherwise the data preparation will fail (compare with the figure below).
+By clicking OK, TopSpin will automatically pick all the intensities for your measured REDOR experiments.
 These values are then saved in the processed data directory (\data\user\nmr\experiment\exp#\pdata\1) in the file "t1t2.dx".
 The intensities are saved in two columns for each peak, while the first column represents a arbitrary x-scale, the measured intensities are within the second column.
-Remember, because of the used pulse program "cpredori" every odd line contains an intensity value for an REDOR spectrum (S') and every even line the corresponding intensity of the ECHO experiment (S0).
+Remember, because of the used pulse program cpredori every odd line contains an intensity value for an REDOR spectrum (S') and every even line the corresponding intensity of the ECHO experiment (S0).
+REDOR